KSAH-42/RabbitOM/README.md

 The actual rtsp client will be replace by receivers class, and the new rtsp client will be also the replacement of the actual RtspConnection class with new features.

-The implementation will be VERY SIMILAR to this one
+The implementation will be very similar to the following piece of code:

 ~~~~C#